Dimensions

 and Left

-work in the Telerik UI for Blazor suite to set size and position.
+work in Telerik UI for Blazor to set size and position.

-Properties that denote dimensions and positions are simple string properties that are not parsed by our code.
-You can provide valid CSS values to them.
+properties that are not parsed by the Telerik components.
+You can set any valid CSS unit.
 For example, 100px

-are valid options.
-This provides you with flexibility without limiting options.
+are all valid options.
 At the time of writing there is no Unit

 type in the underlying framework.

-The string you provide is usually rendered within an inline style
+The string you provide is usually rendered as an inline style

-attribute, so you must make sure to provide a valid value that will not break other options.
+attribute, so you must provide a valid value that will not break other options.
 You do not need to include a semicolon (;

 or 50%